10 Great Subaru Crosstrek Accessories You Can DIY At Home

 Mud-terrain tires are great for those who will spend 80-90% of their time off-road.
 If you plan to drive these tires more than 20% on-road, this may not be the best choice.

-This tire is available in both LT and P options and comes in a wide range of sizes.
-The ever-popular 235/75R15 size that is run by many Crosstrek owners and 245/65R17 can both be purchased in the Wildpeak AT3W.
+You need to add this tire to your list of possibilities as you shop.
+It’s also much less expensive than some of the other options available.
+The AT3W is affordable compared to many other all-terrains and comes in a wide range of sizes.
+The ever-popular 235/75R15 size that is run by many Crosstrek owners and the 245/65R17 which is popular with Outback owners can both be purchased in the Wildpeak AT3W.

 The Discoverer is a fantastic option for someone who is looking for a daily drivable all-terrain tire.
 This is our top pick for Subaru owners who use their car for more than 60% pavement driving.
 They score extremely well with consumers for dry pavement handling, comfort, and road noise.